 Council cash for community schemes

-Healthy Green Beans from the Baked Bean Charity is a bespoke healthy lifestyle course for people with learning disabilities, complex needs and autism/Asperger’s, with a focus on healthy eating, budgeting and recycling.
+Baked Bean – a healthy lifestyle course for people with learning disabilities, complex needs and autism and Aspergers.

 The Wandsworth Grant Fund supports a wide range of not-for-profit activities in the following categories:

 • Arts and Culture

 • Children and Young People